 People affiliated with the University of Delaware can use Interlibrary Loan through the UD Library.

 Instructions are available on the Interlibrary Loan webpage.
 You will need to create your own account to use the service.

-Books and microfilm are sent through the mail or by courier.
+Books and microfilm are sent through the mail.
 Remember to allow time for this.